Osteopaths apply a holistic approach of manual therapy and health advice to help people with a variety of issues from bad backs to headaches

 Qualifications

-Courses include elements of anatomy, physiology, nutrition, biomechanics, pathology and pharmacology, in addition to over 1,000 hours of clinical training.
+Courses include elements of anatomy, physiology, psychology and pathology, in addition to over 1,000 hours of clinical training.

 You'll also need to have an enhanced Disclosure and Barring Service check, as you may be working with children and/or vulnerable adults, and must be covered by professional indemnity insurance for a minimum of £5million.